 Exhibition highlights: Owens has exhibited her work on four continents: North America, Europe, South America and Africa.
-A partial list of her exhibitions include: Swedish Embassy in Stockholm, NATO Headquarters in Brussels, the University of Pennsylvania Museum, the Philadelphia Museum of Art, The DuSable Museum of African American History, the Koehnline Museum, The Irish Heritage Center and Columbia College’s Book and Paper Center.
+A partial list of her exhibitions include: Swedish Embassy in Stockholm, NATO Headquarters in Brussels, the University of Pennsylvania Museum, the Philadelphia Museum of Art, The DuSable Museum of African American History, the Koehnline Museum, The State Museum of Illinois, The Irish Heritage Center, and Columbia College’s Book and Paper Center.
 She has been selected for exhibitions at the Madd Art Gallery in St. Louis, Missouri; Butridge Gallery, Austin, Texas and the Pittsburgh Center for the Arts, Pennsylvania.
 She has been represented at the National Black Fine Arts show in New York by ArtJaz Gallery, Philadelphia, Parish Gallery, D.C. and Nicole Gallery, Chicago.
 Owens exhibited at The Spertus Museum, South Shore Arts, Indiana; The University of Alabama, Connecticut College (curated by Barkley Hendricks) and Woman Made Gallery, Chicago in group exhibitions where she also won two solo exhibitions.
 Owens exhibited in a two-person exhibition at the Museum of Greater Lafayette in Indiana in 2011 and numerous galleries including Gallery Guichard and Jackson Junge Gallery, both in Chicago.

 Lectures: The Art Institute of Chicago, Purdue University and The Art Museum of Greater Lafayette, Indiana; Columbia College of Chicago; The Catholic Theological Union, Chicago; Waubonsee College; The Art Institute of Chicago, among other institutions.
 She has sat on panels during the College Art Association annual convention at the School of the Art Institute, Columbia College, Intuit Gallery, The Chicago Humanities Festival, the Carver Museum in Austin, TX, The Department of Cultural Affairs at The Chicago Cultural Center, Columbia College, South Shore Arts, Indiana; South Side Community Art Center; and Woman Made Gallery, Chicago;.